joaquinOnSoft/joaquinonsoft.github.io/_posts/2023-06-26-hello-world-with-exstream.md

 #### Delivery

+##### Output

 You can use the asset library panel in the *Communication asset library* view to add **outputs objects** to the asset library for use with a communication.
 Output objects are communication assets to which you assign an output driver.

 After you assign an output driver to an output object, you can customize the settings specific to output production.

 Follow these steps to create an *Ouput*:

  - Click on `Communication asset library` option in the left-hand-side menu
  - Click on `Delivery` tab
  - Click on `Add` button
+ - Click on `Output` option
  - In the `Create new output` section:
     - Provide required information:
 	   - **Name**: PDF